-Did you know more and more teens are now doing time in adult prison, and black and brown children continue to represent a large proportion of juvenile incarceration rates?
+More and more teens are now doing time in adult prison and black and brown children continue to represent a large proportion of juvenile incarceration rates.
 On an average, states spend $88,000 to incarcerate youth but only $10,000 to educate them.
 In the past 20 years, the amount spent on incarceration, parole and probation increased 6 times more than money for colleges and universities.
 In times of budget cuts and struggling schools, the United States spends 70 billion dollars a year on incarceration (Dignity School.org).

-With this in mind, co-founder of Athens Anti-Discrimination Movement, Mokah-Jasmine Johnson developed “End School To Prison Pipeline” program and curriculum to help reduce juvenile arrest, suspension or expulsion from school, advocate for juvenile rights, reduce high school dropout rates, promote restorative justice-not punitive punishment, and provide supportive interventions for at-risk youth.
+With this in mind, co-founder of Athens Anti-Discrimination Movement, Mokah-Jasmine Johnson developed “End School To Prison Pipeline” program-curriculum to help reduce juvenile arrest, suspension or expulsion and provide advocacy for at-risk youth.
 This is a volunteered based program.

 - Promote Education not Incarceration

 - Promote Restorative Justice oppose to punitive punishment